 You are a data analyst in charge of predicting the occurrence of Heart Failure from clinical and patient status variables:

-- The original dataset is made of 1700 samples on 112 input variables and a binary target class.
-Here, this dataset has been partitioned for you in two files HeartFailure_train.csv (1275 samples) and HeartFailure_test.csv (425 samples), used respectively for training and testing your models.
+- The original dataset is made of 111 input variables and a binary target class.
+Here, this dataset has been partitioned for you in two files HeartFailure_train.csv (800 examples) and HeartFailure_test.csv (305 examples), used respectively for training and testing your models.

 - The classification task consists in building a decision tree from the training set to predict the